wolfSSL/wolfssl/wrapper/Ada/README.md

 and compiles on Linux, Mac OS X and Windows.

-Security: The WolfSSL Ada binding avoids usage of the Seconday Stack.
+Security: The WolfSSL Ada binding avoids usage of the Secondary Stack.
 The GNAT compiler has a number of hardening features for example Stack Scrubbing; the compiler can generate code to zero-out stack frames used by subprograms.
 Unfortunately this works well for the primary stack but not